danvk/aoc2022/README.md

   - My `Grid` class was a godsend, but the constant serialization/deserialization makes it pretty annoying to work with (and presumably slower than necessary).
 - AoC thoughts:
   - No matrix math this year
-  - As before, very heavy on Dijkstra!
+  - As before, very heavy on Dijkstra / BFS!
+I enjoyed some of the creative takes on Dijkstra like day 24.
   - Day 16 (valves), Day 19 (robot factories), Day 22 (cube) were the hardest
   - A thing I learned about this year was Beam search.
   - But overall, pretty easy -- I think easier than 2018 which I did simultaneously.